 The Sunday Night Market

-Something that is always mentioned as a must-do when reading about Chiang Mai is the Sunday Night Market, and I can definitely see why.
+Something that is always mentioned as a must-do when reading about Chiang Mai is the Sunday Walking Street Market, and I can definitely see why.
 Pretty much the entire old town turns into a huge market full of clothes, souvenirs, arts, and street food.
 No Sunday scaries here!

 Munching northern Thai food